Choosing an approach

-- Will I need to pay or is funding available to support my choice?
+- Will I need to pay for lessons in my chosen communication approach or is funding available to support my choice?

 - How might my choice affect my child’s future, in terms of social and educational experiences and opportunities?

 - What are the communication choices available to me and my child?
-(Ask to see the local service’s communication policy and check your local authority’s Local Offer on their website.)
+(Ask to see your local service's communication policy and check your local authority’s Local Offer on their website.)